 A Halloween circus extravaganza; Bob Harper; Sunny Anderson serves three popcorn treats; a dinner that looks like brains.

-Actor Tom Selleck; Jarod Miller brings spooky animals; chef Scott Conant makes a sweet-potato side; pumpkin pasta.
+Actor Tom Selleck; Jarod Miller brings spooky animals; chef Scott Conant prepares a sweet-potato side; Rachael makes pumpkin pasta.

 Singer Phil Collins; chef Anne Burrell prepares porchetta; a couple gets a wedding re-do after the groom gets a makeover; turkey carnitas.